-Letter Grades assigned to the students on the basis of the average of the aggregate number of marks of the best Four out of Six tests during two years of Education.
-In BISE Faisalabad the SSC (Secondary School Certificate) consists of 2 years of Education class 9th and class 10.
+Letter Grades are assigned to the students based on the average aggregate number of marks of the best Four out of Six tests during two years of Education.
+In BISE Faisalabad, the SSC (Secondary School Certificate) consists of 2 years of Education class 9th and class 10.
 Similarly, the HSSC (Higher Secondary School Certificate) also consists of 2 years of Education class 11th and class 12.

 BISE Faisalabad Grading Scheme

 Successful candidates (After BISE FSD Result) shall be issued a Matric or Intermediate Certificate, showing the subject-wise and an aggregate number of marks together with the Letter-Grades based on their performance in the public examination and calculated according to the following formula:-The criteria for determining Letter Grades are for both SSC and HSSC.